Skip to content

 The act, when passed, is expected to:

-- Create a regulatory body for cannabis oversight
+• Create a single regulatory body for cannabis oversight

-- Set standards for product testing and labeling
+• Set standards for product testing and labelling

 Province-Specific Considerations